If you have severe clinical depression you may also experience hallucinations and delusional thinking. These are the symptoms of psychosis.

 - social support – support with social needs, such as education, employment or accommodation

-You may need to stay in hospital for a short period of time while receiving treatment.
+You may need to stay in hospital for a short time while you are getting treatment.

-Electroconvulsive therapy (ECT) is sometimes used, if all other treatments haven't worked.
+Electroconvulsive therapy (ECT) is sometimes used if all other treatments have not worked.